kasm2015/reactjs/README.md

 # reactjs
-This repository is created for the purpose learning for beginners.
+This repository is created for the purpose learning ReactJS for beginners.